drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/resolution_difficult.png){: loading=lazy }
 #### When Too Many Chiral Centers

-The racemic route is not realistic when the molecule contains too many chiral centers; for example Aliskiren (a renin inhibitor now in late stages of development) has 4 asymmetric centers.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/when-too-many-chiral-centers-b23507ff'><i class='fa fa-play' aria-hidden='true'></i></button>The racemic route is not realistic when the molecule contains too many chiral centers; for example Aliskiren (a renin inhibitor now in late stages of development) has 4 asymmetric centers.
 For molecules with many chiral centers a stereoselective route is necessary.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.